aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

-## Project Setup
+# Extract  AWS Lambda by AWS Step Functions SDK integrations
 This project is the CDK implementation of ['Extract Send Message'](../../patterns/extract_send_message.md) pattern.
+This patterns shows how you use a Lambda Destination in CDK to send message to SQS and make the application topology explicit.

-It has 2 stacks:
+## How it works
-- [lib/send-message-from-code.ts](lib/send-message-from-code.ts) This stack creates a lambda which publishes message to sqs directly from code
+We have OrderPizza Lambda that processes the request and then sends message to SQS to downstream processing.

-- [lib/send-message-from-destionation.ts](lib/send-message-from-code.ts) This stack creates a lambda where message sending is extracted from code and wired in CDK using
+Project uses 2 CDK stacks to demonstrate before and after refactoring:

-## Project Usage
+- [lib/send-message-from-code.ts](lib/send-message-from-code.ts) This stack creates a Lambda which publishes message to SQS directly from code.

-## Pre-Requisite
+- [lib/send-message-from-destionation.ts](lib/send-message-from-code.ts) This stack creates a Lambda where message sending is extracted from code and wired in CDK using Lambda Destinat

-AWS CLI is configured with Administrator permission.
+---

-## Build
+## Deploy the infrastructure

-To build this app, you need to be in this example's root folder.
+To build this app, navigate to `implementation/extract-send-message` folder.
 Then run the following:

 ```bash
 npm install -g aws-cdk